influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/language/operators.md

 ## Function operators
-Function operators are used to create functions and control the flow of data through function operations.
+Function operators facilitate the creation of functions and control the flow of data through operations.

 | Operator             | Description        | Examples                             | Meaning                                                                                                                                                                 |
 |:--------:            | -----------        | --------                             | -------                                                                                                                                                                 |